Key Takeaways

 Residential Treatment in California

 After completing medical detox, you’ll move to inpatient treatment in Orange County, California.
-There, you’ll receive medically-assisted treatment and dual diagnosis treatment to deal with any cravings or co-occurring mental health issues you may be battling.
+There, you’ll receive medically-assisted treatment and support to deal with any cravings or co-occurring mental health issues you may be battling.
+Residential treatment is especially important for individuals experiencing acute psychosis related to alcohol use, as this setting provides the specialized care needed to manage severe symptoms such as hallucinations and withdrawal-related psychosis.

 We also offer residential treatment facilities in Costa Mesa, Irvine, and Huntington Beach for those who desire gender-specific treatment.
 There, patients get round-the-clock medical attention and monitoring while living at the facility full-time.